top of page

 Interview with property managers

-We invited some of these property managers, who each own tens of hundreds of properties, into our user testing lab to understand what their needs are that are unique to themselves only.
-During the interiviews, these property managers expressed that they really need a system to manage groups of properties with ease.
-Here is the summary of their feedbacks:
+I invited some of these property managers, who each own tens or hundreds of properties, into our user testing lab to understand what their needs are that are unique to themselves only.
+Together with the UX researcher, I observed our users' interactions with our product.
+During the interviews, these property managers expressed that they really need a system to manage groups of properties with ease.
+Here is the summary of their feedback:

 Too much travel